yusufH001/AHP/README.md

     Salir
         Description: Exits the program.

-#How to Use
+How to Use

-    Run the program.
+    Run the program (python3 adhd.py)
     Follow the on-screen instructions to navigate through the options.
     Select the desired option by entering the corresponding number.
     Follow any additional prompts to complete the selected task.

-#Notes
+Notes

     Ensure that you have Python installed on your system to run this program.